-More broadly, current research suggests that massive galaxy overdensities at high redshift may be relatively common \citep[e.g.,][]{Kashino2023,Wang2023,helton2024,Brinch2024}.
+Beyond our specific measurement, current research suggests that massive galaxy overdensities at high redshifts may be relatively common \citep[e.g.][]{Kashino2023,Wang2023,helton2024,Brinch2024} and may thus contribute significantly to the SFRD.
 In the GOODS-N field, \citet{Lin2025} estimate the fraction of the cosmic SFRD hosted within the protocluster environment at z$\sim$5.2, based on the number density of H$\alpha$ emitters.
 They find that approximately 55\% of the SFRD at this redshift is associated with the protocluster, somewhat higher than the $\sim$30\% predicted by simulations \citep{Chiang2017} but in good agreement with recent results based on the FLAMINGO simulation suite \citep{Lim2024}.
-Within the same volume considered in \citet{Lin2025} (i.e., 62\,arcmin$^2$ and $5.15<z<5.29$), our four DSFGs yield a star formation rate density of $\log(\rho_{\rm SFR}$\,[M$_\odot$\,yr$^{-1}$\,Mpc$^{-3}$]) = $-1.39^{+0.026}_{-0.027}$.
+Within the same volume considered in \citet[i.e. 62\,arcmin$^2$ and $5.15<z<5.29$]{Lin2025}, our four DSFGs yield a SFR density of $\log(\rho_{\rm SFR}$\,[M$_\odot$\,yr$^{-1}$\,Mpc$^{-3}$]) = $-1.39^{+0.026}_{-0.027}$.
 This value is 1.6 times higher than the estimate based on the $>$150 H$\alpha$ emitters alone, suggesting that a substantial fraction of star formation activity is missed even in deep JWST surveys of highly overdense environments.